Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Enduring Summons (Level 1):** When you use a daily Summon power, the summoned creature immediately gets to take an action of the same type as the type you used to summon them (for example, if you use *prestige binding*, a standard action, the big burner you summon can immediately use a standard action).

-**Far Call (Level 5):** Increase the range of Cup of Brimstone powers that you use by 9.
-For most Cup of Brimstone powers, this means they are now Ranged 10.
+**Far Call (Level 5):** Increase the range of powers with the Summon tag that you use by 9.
+For most Cup of Brimstone Summon powers, this means they are now Ranged 10.

 **Careful Contract (Level 10):** You do not lose a recovery when your summoned creature is reduced to 0 HP.

-*For example, if a hopping imp does not receive a command it attacks the nearest slowed creature.
-With this feature, you can have it attack the nearest slowed enemy instead.*

 **Associated Discipline (Level 1):** Cup of Brimstone.